 Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

-But the plights of interconnectivity carry a silver lining.
-For the first time, man can survey the entire planet and see where his practices are detrimental to humankind.
-In addition, he can comb the pages of history to learn from the trial and error of his ancestors.
+Yet worldwide interconnectivity has a silver lining.
+For the first time, we can survey the entire planet and see where our practices are detrimental to humankind.
+In addition, we can comb the pages of history to learn from the trial and error of our ancestors.

 What can we learn from the templates of failure throughout history?
 What must we learn?

-One classic example of a society’s collapse is Easter Island.
-Today, it is a near-treeless, 63-square-mile patch of land in the Pacific Ocean, 2,200 miles west of Chile.
+Today, Easter Island is a near-treeless, 63-square-mile patch of land in the Pacific Ocean, 2,200 miles west of Chile.
 It has a single defining characteristic—its towering Moai figures.
 Most everyone can identify these iconic multi-ton statues cut from stone, with staring eyes and elongated features.

 The Polynesian nation of Easter Island has become a metaphor for the crises facing mankind—a microcosm for the era of globalization.